Support for Parents and Families

 You may save your student’s life just by doing some of these things:

-• Ask your student if she is thinking about suicide.
+- Ask your student if they are thinking about suicide.
 Bringing up the topic of suicide will not put the idea into her head.

 What Parents Can Do to Prevent Suicide